Book Now

 History of Patan

 Emperor Ashoka is believed to have founded the Lalitpur district in 249 BC, and the Malla dynasty further expanded it during the medieval period.
 It is also said that King Veer Deva founded Lalitpur in 299 A.D., but the true origin of the city is unknown.
-However, many historical records suggest Lalitpur to be the oldest city of Kathmandu Valley.
+However, many historical records suggest Lalitpur to be the oldest city in the Kathmandu Valley.

 Additionally, the history of Patan Durbar Square is also not clear.
-The establishment of the Durbar Square is credited to the Malla Kings, but the Pradhans who settled in the area before the Malla Kings also have some connection with it.
+The establishment of Durbar Square is credited to the Malla Kings, but the Pradhans who settled in the area before the Malla Kings also have some connection with it.
 Similarly, some stories also suggest that the Thakuri dynasty built the palace.

 Likewise, built by King Ashoka in 250 BC, the Buddhist stupas complete the Patan Durbar Square premises.
 Around the durbar are more than 600 stupas, 136 courtyards, and 55 significant temples, making it one of the prominent places to visit in Nepal.